vmware-samples/secureclouds-remediation-jobs/README.md

 ## Abstract
 These jobs represent open-sourced remediation jobs to be used in conjunction with the [SecureState remediation worker for python](https://hub.docker.com/r/vmware/vss-remediation-worker).
-In order to make use of this code, you must utilize the worker and have a SecureState workergroup properly set up.
+In order to make use of this code, you must utilize the worker and have a Secure State worker group properly set up.

 ## Quick Start Guide
 There are a couple conventions that must be followed in order to contribute working jobs to this repository: